Ha (Juvenile song)

-"Ha" is a 1998 single by rapper Juvenile, from his third album 400 Degreez.
+"Ha" is a 1998 song by rapper Juvenile, the lead single from his third album 400 Degreez.
 It was produced by Mannie Fresh.
-This song, along with Juvenile's "Back That Azz Up" and B.G.'s "Bling Bling" was responsible for taking Cash Money Records from a small local label in New Orleans to the pop mainstream.
+This song, along with Juvenile's "Back That Azz Up" and B.G.'s "Bling Bling", was responsible for taking Cash Money Records from a small local label in New Orleans to the pop mainstream.
 The song is notable for its unique style of rapping, with every line except the chorus ending with "ha".
 The chorus to the song includes a line taken from the earlier Juvenile single "Solja Rags".

+Music and lyrics

+The primary topic of "Ha" is "street life in New Orleans", a subject that Juvenile presents through a series of rhetorical questions about "the highs and lows of hustling".
+The questions are addressed directly to the listener, at whom Juvenile alternately "laughs and sneers and, occasionally, commiserates".
+The song's confrontational nature has also led "Ha" to be described as a "vicious dressing down of a fake hustler".

+Juvenile has attracted attention for his delivery on "Ha", which has been compared to talking rather than rapping.
+He has also been described as employing a "syrupy, sing-songy rhyme scheme" on the track.
+The song's production has been described as a "rattling, electronic taunt".

+According to producer Mannie Fresh, "Ha" was the last song to have been added to 400 Degreez.
+He describes feeling that the album needed another song that would feel "raw" and off-the-cuff; in response, Juvenile suggested the lyrics to "Ha", which he had written previously but was unsure if listeners would appreciate.
+Once he heard the lyrics, Mannie composed the beat in "like 30 minutes", and the song was subsequently recorded in two takes.

 Music video

-The music video (directed by Marc Klasfeld was shot in April 1998 in the Magnolia Projects in New Orleans, Louisiana.
-It shows different highlights of ghetto life.
-B.G., Big Tymers, Lil Wayne & Turk all appear in the video.